 The Periodic Report is subdivided into technical and financial reports.
 While the technical report describes progression of scientific/technical work, the financial report covers project budget allocation and the financial statements.

-The Technical report itself consists of two parts, Part A (directly entered into forms onto the Participant Portal) and Part B (uploaded as PDF to the Participant Portal).
+The Technical report itself consists of two parts, Part A (directly entered into forms onto the Funding & Tenders Portal) and Part B (uploaded as PDF to the Portal).

 - Part A covers identical areas to the continuous project reporting, i.e. if you have kept the continuous project reporting up to date and in a timely manner, then it is very likely that most of the job is done by the time of preparing the Periodic Report.
 There is a particular section in Part A called summary for publication where you are asked to provide an overview summary on progression of work done towards the expected impact of your project on the economy, society, and environment.
 Later, this section of Part A is going to be published on the EC’s Community Research and Development Information Service website (CORDIS) where it will become publicly accessible to anyone.
 The idea behind CORDIS is to centralize project achievements and outcomes and serve as source of networking and synergies among business and organizations.